cesarderio/Notes/Tutorials/README.md

-# Notes Repository
+# Tutorials

-Welcome to the "Notes" repository, a comprehensive collection of tutorials and guides covering a wide range of software and tools.
-This repository is designed to be a go-to resource for users ranging from beginners to advanced, providing clear and concise instructions for various applications and platforms.
+Welcome to the Tutorials directory, a comprehensive collection of tutorials and guides covering a wide range of software and tools.
+This directory is designed to be a go-to resource for users ranging from beginners to advanced, providing clear and concise instructions for various applications and platforms.

 <br>